Medicare Advantage Plans

 Understanding Your Vision Benefits Through Medicare Advantage (Part C)

-Medicare Part C includes all benefits from Original Medicare while many plans offer additional vision coverage.
-These added benefits can help reduce out-of-pocket costs for common vision needs.
+Medicare Advantage plans include all benefits from Original Medicare while many offer additional routine vision coverage that Original Medicare does not provide.
+These added benefits can help reduce out-of-pocket costs for common vision needs, depending on the plan.

 Medicare Advantage Vision Benefits may include: